 Isaac Asimov, Dune, 1984, The Road, Brave New World.
 Speculative is a good title for this genre, because that moniker gestures towards what’s really going on here – it’s a look into a possible future, rather than specifically being about science.
 The Road for instance doesn’t have much science going on, but it is speculative because it’s looking into a dystopian future, in which the world has been destroyed by science, yes.
 If you’re a science grad you might want to share your science learnings with your readers through entertaining tales!
 If you have an dire warning about the trajectory humanoids are currently on this one might be for you too!

-Of course there are many more genres and subgenres!
+Of course there are many more genres and subgenres of prose!
 I hope you enjoy finding the one that’s the right fit for you!